Calne: Media

+Governance

+Following boundary changes which came into effect at the 2024 general election, the four electoral divisions covering Calne civil parish are split between two Westminster constituencies.
+Calne North, Calne Chilvester & Abberd, and Calne Central are within the Chippenham constituency, while Calne South (covering a southern part of the town, as well as Quemerford and a large rural area to the south) is part of Melksham and Devizes.
+The former is represented by Sarah Gibson and the latter by Brian Mathew, both Liberal Democrats.

+At a parish level, Calne is run by Calne Town Council which has responsibility for allotments, play areas, open spaces, town events, cemeteries, tourist information and more.
+It elects 19 town councillors, from four wards.

+Calne is within the area of Wiltshire Council, a unitary authority.
+It elects five of the authority's ninety-eight councillors.
+As of the 2021 Wiltshire Council election, Calne's councillors are:

 Notable inhabitants

 The first inhabitant of note was Edmund Rich (1175–1240), who became Archbishop of Canterbury.
 He was canonised and many educational establishments are named after him, notably St Edmund Hall, Oxford and St Edmund's College, Cambridge.

 John Pym (1584–1643) lived in Calne.
 He was a leader of the Long Parliament and a prominent critic of Kings James I and then Charles I. He was one of the Five Members whose attempted arrest in 1642 sparked the Civil War.

 Isaac Nichols, a transported convict who became the first postmaster of Sydney, New South Wales was born here in 1770.

 The country estate of Bowood House, which dates from 1725, lies approximately 3 mi southwest of the town.
 It is the family seat of the Marquess of Lansdowne; the current Marquess is Charles Petty-Fitzmaurice.
 It was at Bowood that Joseph Priestley discovered oxygen in 1774; there is a plaque in the town centre commemorating this.
 Jan Ingenhousz repeated Joseph Priestley's experiments and found it was sunlight which acted upon the plants to create oxygen (photosynthesis).
 There is a pavement display outside the Millennium Library in Calne in his honour.

 Samuel Taylor Coleridge stayed from 1814 to 1816 as part of the Morgan household whilst writing his Biographia Literaria.
 A plaque on the house commemorates this visit.

 Walter Goodall George (1858–1943) was an athlete who set numerous world records as an amateur and then as a professional.
 In one of his races, he set a mile record which was not surpassed for almost 30 years.
 George held more than 13 world records for running at the time and still holds a world record simply for holding the mile record longer than anyone else.
 There are two plaques in Calne to commemorate his life, one in front of the town hall and one at ground level just inside the recreation grounds.